 White wines 1855 (Sauternes and Barsac)

-Twenty-four Châteaux from Barsac and Sauternes have been grouped into the two classes "Premiers Crus" and "Deuxièmes Crus".
-Finally, however, the special class "Premieur Cru Classé Supérieur" was awarded for one of them, that was it Château d'Yquem, The winery was and is thus even one level higher than the first class of red wines.
-By division of ownership there are today 27 Châteaux.
-See in detail under Sauterne,
+24 châteaux from Barsac and Sauternes were grouped into two classes: "Premiers Crus" and "Deuxièmes Crus".
+But finally one of them was awarded the special class "Premieur Cru Classé Supérieur", that was the Château d'Yquem.
+The winery stood and still stands even one level higher than the first class of red wines.
+Due to the division of ownership there are now 27 Châteaux.
+See in detail under Sauternes

-After the publication of the 2003 classification, there was a challenge.
-A total of 78 unaccounted for and, in their view, bypassed, Châteaux sued the Bordeaux Administrative Court in 2004, alleging serious procedural errors.
-Among other things, classified vintners should have evaluated themselves and wineries were not even visited in the course of the evaluation.
-The Appeals Tribunal of the Administrative Court then overturned the new ranking in February 2007.
-The further procedure was still unclear.
-The reaction of the "Alliance des Crus Bourgeois" founded in 2003 as a legal representative of the member companies was awaited.
-There was even the opinion that even the classification of the year 1978 should be regarded as obsolete and that the first classification from 1932 should be regarded as the only valid one.
+In 1978 there was a second and in 2003 the third classification.
+490 châteaux applied, of which only 247 were classified.
+The classification was based on wines produced from 1994 to 1999.
+The châteaux were classified in the three levels Cru Bourgeois Exceptionnel (9), Cru Bourgeois Supérieur (87) and Cru Bourgeois (151).
+After the publication there was a challenge.
+In 2004, a total of 78 châteaux that had not been taken into account and in their view had been ignored filed a complaint with the Administrative Court of Bordeaux, pointing out alleged serious procedural errors.
+Among other things, classified winegrowers allegedly evaluated themselves and wineries were not even visited during the evaluation.
+The appeal instance of the administrative court then revoked the new classification in February 2007.
+However, the further procedure was still unclear.
+One waited for the reaction of the "Alliance des Crus Bourgeois", founded in 2003, as the legal representative of the member wineries.
+There was even the opinion that the 1978 classification should also be considered obsolete and that the first classification from 1932 should actually be considered as the only valid one.

-In 2009, a final decision was finally made and a reorganization was introduced.
-The new classification no longer refers to the Château (winery), but to the respective one vintage of the wine.
-The two categories "Cru Bourgeois Superieur" and "Cru Bourgeois Exceptionnel" were eliminated without substitution.
-Now, each year, a classification has to be applied for, the only requirement being a minimum size of 7 hectares in Médoc and Haut-Medoc, or 4.5 hectares in the six commune appellations.
+In 2009 a new organisation was introduced.
+The new classification no longer referred to the château (winery), but to the respective vintage of the wine.
+The two categories "Cru Bourgeois Superieur" and "Cru Bourgeois Exceptionnel" were eliminated without replacement.
+Now a classification must be applied for annually, the only requirement being a minimum of 7 hectares in the Médoc and Haut-Medoc, and 4.5 hectares in the six communal appellations.
 The wines of the Châteaux are tasted by an independent body.
-For the 2013 vintage, this was done in September 2015, with 251 châteaux and wines classified.
+But that was not the end of the long story.